-If you’re traveling between a point in Luzon and Metro Manila, your quickest bet to get to the capital are the high capacity roads a.k.a. the expressways.
+If you are planning to go out to any point in Luzon from Metro Manila and vice versa the quickest way around except air travel is to go along the major expressway spread throughout the island.
 Although these roads provide the most convenient way of driving across provinces and towns, they come at a price.

 The Southern Tagalog Arterial Road (STAR) Toll is a 42-km expressway that stretches from the intersection of Pan-Philippine Highway (Maharlika Highway) to Santo Tomas SLEX toll gate in Batangas.
 The STAR Toll connects to the South Luzon Expressway (SLEX) and shortens the travel time from Manila to Batangas, and vice versa, to at least two hours.

 SLEX, MCX, and Skyway

 Aside from the STAR Toll, travelers driving to the south can pass through the South Luzon Expressway (SLEX) and/or Muntinlupa-Cavite Expressway (MCX).
 The SLEX links Metro Manila to Calabarzon (Cavite, Laguna, Batangas, Rizal, and Quezon).
-It is reached through the Expressway Route 2 (E2) of the Philippine expressway network, two-part high way roads composed of the Skyway and the South Luzon Tollway.
+It is reached through the Expressway Route 2 (E2) of the Philippine expressway network, two-part highway roads composed of the Skyway and the South Luzon Tollway.
+Recent additions to this network are the Skyway extensions to the south along with the new Skyway Stage 3 that links NLEX with SLEX.

 Another expressway in the south is the Manila-Cavite Expressway (Cavitex).
 Also known as Coastal Road, this 14-km thoroughfare connecting Cavite and Parañaque was designated as the Expressway Route 3 (E3) of the Philippine Expressway network.